DoktorShift/naughtify/prerequisites_help.md

 If you host your own LNbits server publicly, you also have your own domain.
 You can set up additional subdomains with domain hosting providers.
 If you don't have your own domain and use someone else's LNbits server, you can use [duckdns.org](https://www.duckdns.org/).
 There you can get a free subdomain in the format `mysubdomain.duckdns.org`.
 All you have to do is point the domain to the IP address of the VPS on which Naughtify is installed and set up Caddy accordingly.
 That's it.

-### 3. LNbits - The Wallet invoice key and lighting address
+### 3. LNbits - The Wallet invoice key and LNURLp-ID

 LNbits is a wallet and account system.
 Each account can have multiple wallets and add extensions for different functions.
 Below is a brief explanation of how to create a wallet, receive the wallet invoice key and generate a static LNURLpay link with a Lightning⚡ address.